al6x/nim/web/readme.md

 ## How the update work

-It's esier to use Twitter as Example, let's see what's going on when you click on "Edit" button and the "Edit Form" is shown.
+Let's consider the Twitter Example.
+What's going on when you click on "Edit" button and the "Edit Form" is shown.

 - When the "Edit" button clicked, the button sends the `ActionCommand` to the Client
 - And the Client forwards it to the Server.